Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Static vs dynamic linking

 Now for some background information.
-I'll try to make things self contained enough that the remainder of the article can be still followed by Python programmers without much or any experience working directly with compiled code.
+I'll try to make things self contained enough that the remainder of the article can be followed by Python programmers without much or any experience working directly with compiled code.
 Let's review the structure of C programs.
 Below I've annotated the classic hello world program [^9].
 Every C program must have a single function `main` where execution begins.

 ### hello_world.c